ginomaglaqueucla/note-taker-gm20/README.md

 ![licenseBadge](https://img.shields.io/badge/License-MIT-blue)

 ## Description
 Note Taker is a full stack deployed application.
 User has the ability to create a note title and text accordingly.
-Notes are can be saved onto the application's database.
+Notes can be saved onto the application's database.

 ## Table of Contents
 * [Installation](#installation)